-When a visitors go to your site, they need to receive a response, in the form of a page.
+When a visitor goes to your site, they need to receive a response in the form of a page.

 Your first line of defense is page caching.
 Page caching will return the response from the disk, or from memory without asking WordPress to prepare it.
 Obviously, using page caching is the one most important step towards a fast site.

 In our sites, we use either WP Super Cache or W3TC.